pharmaverse/end_to_end_examples/README.md

-# end_to_end_examples
+# End to End Examples
-Repo of end to end examples of using the pharmaverse
+This repository servers as the home of vingettes showing how create outputs using a mixture of pharmaverse packages.